noutland/dei-computational-model/README.md

 # DEI Computational Model

-This repository contains a computational model for simulating and analyzing Diversity, Equity, and Inclusion (DEI) initiatives within organizations.
+Here we develop a computational model for simulating and analyzing Diversity, Equity, and Inclusion (DEI) initiatives within organizations.
 The model uses a combination of system dynamics and network analysis approaches to understand the complex interrelationships between organizational culture, leadership support, and DEI program outcomes.

 ## Repository Structure